mproffitt/importmanager/README.md

   - Final type (e.g. `image/x-canon-cr3`)
   - Parent type (e.g. `image/x-dcraw`)
   - Category type (e.g. `image`)
+  - `*` This is placed at the same level as category and can be used when no other processor matches.

 - `path` The destination path to write into.
 Each path may accept the following templated arguments
   - `{{.ext}}` The File extension (without the leading `.`)